 When choosing a place to sell your products online, it’s important to consider the number of shoppers visiting each site and how much competition you’ll get from other sellers.
-Using Alexa and Compete, both global web analytics companies, we can get an idea of a marketplace’s traffic and online engagement.
+Using Alexa, a global web analytics company, we can get an idea of a marketplace’s traffic and online engagement.
 It’s important to understand the numbers before making any conclusions.
 Here are a couple of metrics to keep in mind:

 - Site rankings: This rank is calculated using a combination of average daily visitors to this site and page views on this site over the past 3 months.

 - Unique visits: This is the total number of visits to the site from an individual IP address.

 - Bounce rate: This is the percentage of visits to the site that consist of a single page view before the user leaves the site.

 Before you choose an online marketplace site, evaluate the various levels of traffic to get a sense of how often your items could be viewed.
 Refer to the Traffic & Online Engagement table below to see an overview of monthly traffic, bounce rate, and daily time spent on each of the top online marketplaces.

 Please note: CQout and eBid site ranks are based on UK traffic, which is where those sites are based.

 |Traffic and Online Engagement